d3w3r/nestjs/README.md

   the second route can not be interpreted beause the part `filter` is interpreted as the argument `id` in the first route to avoid that the static routes must be defined at first and the last must be the dinamically routes.
+- When a controller is created with the _cli_ it creates two files one for the logic inside the controller and the other for unit tests, the second file has naming pattern like `.spec.js`, using the cli is a best option beacuse it connects the controllers in the main module.
+- Also when a controller is created with the cli tool the new controller file has a definition for the enpoint so i can avoid to write the name of the global enpoint all around the code.